theSamPadilla/go-client-server/README.md

 ### Flags
 `go_client_server` takes 3 optional flags:
+- **`-server-type`**
-- `-server-type`: If passed the value `http`, the application spins up an http server instead.
-Any other value (or the absence of the flag) defaults to a RabbitMQ client-server application. **If present and passed the value of `http`, all other flags are ignored.**
+    - If passed the value `http`, the application spins up an http server instead.
+    - Any other value (or the absence of the flag) defaults to a RabbitMQ client-server application.
+    - **If present and passed the value of `http`, all other flags are ignored.**
+- **`-sleep`**
-- `-sleep`: If present, workers will simulate a "heavy" task by randmoly waiting 1-5 seconds before executing the work.
-This delay will be applied to all methods **except** `getall`.
+    - If present, workers will simulate a "heavy" task by randmoly waiting 1-5 seconds before executing the work.
+    - This delay will be applied to all methods **except** `getall`.
+- **`-non-sequential`**
-- `-non-sequential`: If present, the work queue will dispatch messages to workers without receiving acknowledgemnts.
-This may impact the sequentiality of operations passed to the data structure, espcially if `-sleep` is present.
+    - If present, the work queue will dispatch messages to workers without receiving acknowledgemnts.
+    - *Note: This may impact the sequentiality of operations passed to the data structure, espcially if `-sleep` is present.*

 ## Logs and results
 The http server does not write any logs.
 It just prints to `stdout` or to the request writer.